-I’m a scientist/policy/regulation person by profession, with a B.S. in Geosciences and a Masters degree in education focusing on science and the public.
-I’ve been active in the skeptical community since 1992.
+I’m a scientist/policy/regulation person by profession, with a B.S. in Geosciences, additional training in Animal Sciences, and a Masters degree in education focusing on science and the public.

-My main interest is the idea of “sham inquiry” or passing off activities that look like science but really aren’t, what I called “being scientifical”.
-I can see this happening in paranormal and non-paranormal issues everyday from ghost hunting to environmental activism.
-I’ve published a thesis about amateur paranormal investigation groups and plan to research more on the public understanding of science.
+My research focus is the idea of “sham inquiry” or passing off activities that look like science but really aren’t, what I called “being scientifical”.
+This pretend science happens in many subject areas from ghost hunting to environmental activism.
+I’ve published a thesis about amateur paranormal investigation groups and am currently writing a book on this subject.

 Hill, S. A. (2010) “Being Scientifical: Popularity, Purpose and Promotion of Amateur Research and Investigation Groups in the U.S.” [Thesis] Master of Education – Science and the Public, State University of New York at Buffalo.

 - Contributor to Skeptical Briefs, Skeptical Inquirer, Fortean Times, Huffington Post

 - Volunteer for The Amaz!ng Meeting (TAM), Junior Achievement, CSICOP’s Young Skeptics/Inquiring Minds, Darwin Day

 - Patron of Dauphin County Library System, Castaway Critters, TetZoo, Captain Disillusion